comuttun/SimpleWebServer-mod/README.md

 ## License

-The license of this software is GNU General Public License (GPL) from the [Free Software Foundation](http://www.fsf.org/).
+The license of this software is the GNU General Public License (GPL) from the [Free Software Foundation](http://www.fsf.org/).

 Original distribution's copyright is as follows: